pulse-framework/pulse/README.md

 Because we need to normalize data for Pulse collections to work, each piece of data collected must have a primary key, this has to be unique to avoid data being overwritten.
 If your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a "model".
 More on that in the models section later.

+## What is data normalization?

+Put simply, normalizing data is a way to ensure the data we're working with is consistent, accessable and in the stucture we expect it.
+Normalised data is much easier and faster to work with.

+In Pulse's case, collection data is stored internally in an object/keys format, and arrays of primary keys called `indexes` are used to preserve ordering and the grouping of data.
+This allows us to build a database like enviroment, as shown above.

 ## Groups

 You should assign data a "group" as you collect it, this is required if you want to use collected data in React/Vue components reactively.